Characteristic Time Scales for the Geometry Transition of a Black Hole to a White Hole from Spinfoams: Haggard--Rovelli Spacetime

 We emphasize that we need not and will not choose the hypersurface $\mathcal{Z}$ explicitly.
 The HR metric is independent of any such choice.
 The reason it is necessary to consider it formally as an auxiliary structure is that there does not exist a bijective mapping of the union of regions $II$ and $III$ of the HR spacetime to a portion of the Kruskal manifold.
 That is, it is necessary to use at least two \emph{separate} charts describing a Schwarzschild line element, as we did above.
 Where we take the separation of these charts to be (in other words, the choice of $\mathcal{Z}$), is irrelevant.
-See also Appendix \ref{sec:crossedFingers} for this point, in particular Figure \ref{fig:crossedFingers} and its description.
+See also Appendix \ref{sec:crossedFingers} for this point, in particular Figure \ref{fig:crossedFingers}.

-To explicitly define the metric we need to give the range of the coordinates.
-Assume an explicit choice of boundary surfaces $\mathcal{B}$ has been given.
+A detail missing from previous works is that to explicitly define the metric we need to give the range of the coordinates for a given arbitrary choice of boundary surface.
+This can be done as follows.
+Assume that an arbitrary but explicit choice of boundary surfaces $\mathcal{B}$ has been given and fixed.
 Having covered every region of the spacetime by a coordinate chart, we can describe embedded surfaces.
 Since all surfaces $\Sigma$ appearing in Figure \ref{fig:ansatz} are spherically symmetric, it suffices to represent the surfaces as curves in the $v-r$ and $u-r$ planes.
 Using a slight abuse of notation we write $v=\Sigma(r)$ or, in parametric form, $(\Sigma(r), r)$.
 The range of coordinates is given by the following conditions.
 For the regions $I$ and $II$ we have

 and for the regions $III$ and $IV$ the coordinates satisfy

 What remains is to ensure the presence of trapped and anti--trapped regions, as in the Carter--Penrose diagram of Figure \ref{fig:ansatz}.
 This is equivalent to the geometrical requirement that the spheres $\varepsilon^\pm$ have proper area less than $4 \pi (2m)^2$ while the sphere $\Delta$ has proper area larger than $4 \pi (2m)^2$.
 We may write this in terms of the radial coordinate as